yuchen-zhu/kernel_proxies/README.md

 ## Acknowledgments

 - The initial implementation of KPV based on step by step calculation of causal effect (according to Proposition 2 of paper) was slow in estimating causal effect from large samples n>1000.
-Thanks to Liyuan Xu, we have improved implementation by replacing the final step of calculating alpha by the function utils.stage2_weights (nice trick! thank you Liyuan @liyuan9988).
+Thanks to [Liyuan Xu](https://www.ly9988.work), we have improved implementation by replacing the final step of calculating alpha by the function utils.stage2_weights from his repo on DeepFeatureIV (nice trick!
+[Liyuan](https://www.ly9988.work)).
-You can see Liyuan full code at https://github.com/liyuan9988/DeepFeatureProxyVariable

-- We gratefully acknowledge [Rui Zhang](https://github.com/RuiZhang2016/MMRIV) for his repo on MMRIV, which we built our code base on.
+- We gratefully acknowledge [Rui Zhang](https://github.com/RuiZhang2016/MMRIV) for his repo on MMRIV, which we built our MMR code base on.